epics-containers/ibek/docs/explanations/entities.rst

 Each support module has its own **support module definition file** .
 This is a YAML file whose name is by convention ``<support_module>.ibek.yaml``

-At present these will all reside in a folder called /ibek in the container image.
-In future each support module could have its own /ibek folder.
+These will all reside in a folder called /ibek in the container image.

 The **support module definition file** contains **Definitions** which determine what **Entities** an IOC instance may instantiate.